ocvit/contr/README.md

 ```

 > [!NOTE]
-> Asynchronous execution of rules forces to check them all - not the smallest scope possible as with the sequential one.
+> Asynchronous execution of rules forces to check them all - not the minimally required scope as with the synchronous one.
 Make sure that potential extra calls to DB/network are OK (if they have place).

 It's also possible to define custom pool: